This is the secret to a successful LinkedIn InMail

 • Brag about your customer list and your company’s growth

-• Ask who the best person to speak is – it shows you haven’t done your homework
+• Ask who the best person to speak to is – it shows you haven’t done your homework

-• Don’t name drop that you talked to the CEO and that he/she recommends they talk to you
+• Don’t name-drop that you talked to the CEO and that he/she recommends they talk to you

 • Position or qualify yourself and your company’s products and services right away